argoproj-labs/argo-rollouts-manager/docs/usage/getting_started.md

 Alternatively, if you are a developer looking to run operator locally or build a new version of operator for your changes, please follow the steps mentioned in developer [guide](../developer-guide/developer_guide.md).

-## Deploy ArgoRollout
+## Deploy RolloutManager

-It is recommended to start with [basic](../crd_reference.md/#basic-argorollout-example) ArgoRollout configuration.
+It is recommended to start with [basic](../crd_reference.md/#basic-argorollout-example) RolloutManager configuration.

 ### Apply